liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/12-staging-and-exportimport/04-updating-permissions-to-support-staging.markdown

     save them.

-Your Guestbook app can now display the proper functionality depending on its staging context (i.e., staged site or live site).
+Your Guestbook app can now display the proper functionality depending on its staging context (i.e., staged Site or live Site).

-The Guestbook's admin portlet requires additional modifications in its JSPs to correctly display options based on staging context.
+The Guestbook's admin portlet requires additional modifications in its JSPs to display options correctly based on staging context.

 1. In your `guestbook-web` module, open the `src/main/resources/META-INF/resources/guestbookadminportlet/guestbook_actions.jsp`